tomjoht/tomjoht.github.io/_publishingapidocs/publishingapidocs1_2.md

 Finally, when documentation is generated from the source, written by developers, it can given the illusion of documentation.
 This is something [Jacob Kaplan Moss](http://jacobian.org/writing/what-to-write/) writes about.
 He says,

 >… auto-generated documentation is worse than useless: it lets maintainers fool themselves into thinking they have documentation, thus putting off actually writing good reference by hand.
-If you don’t have documentation just admit to it.
+If you don't have documentation just admit to it.
 Maybe a volunteer will offer to write some!
-But don’t lie and give me that auto-documentation crap”.
+But don't lie and give me that auto-documentation crap”.

 Auto-generated just means the documentation is generated from code annotations in the source files.
 If you have an output like this, it may give the idea that you've got all the documentation you need.
 In reality, the reference documentation is just one part of API documentation.
 The user guides and tutorials -- elements that can't be auto-generated -- are just as important as the reference documentation.